iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

 **Context (what I was delivering)**
-- Integration of multiple **Bluetooth medical peripherals** into a mobile workflow: pairing → measurement → capture → display → sync to the user’s account (so the same history is visible on both iOS and Android when signed in) → support handling.
+- Integration of multiple **Bluetooth medical peripherals** into a mobile workflow: pairing → measurement → capture → display → save locally → sync automatically to the user’s account (so the same history is visible on both iOS and Android when signed in) → support handling.
 - The device set included common categories such as:
   - Blood pressure monitor, pulse oximeter, thermometer, weight scale, portable ECG device (with a documented Android OS compatibility range), and a multi-parameter device.
 - Coexistence of multiple data sources: